HOW THE CENTRAL AUTHORITY WORKS IN COLOMBIA

 Public papers published in countries not parties to the ‘Convention Abolishing the Requirement of Legalization for Foreign Public Documents’ or the Apostille Convention of 1965 require the certification of legalization before the Colombian Consul’s signature may be endorsed.

-In the event that the issuing nation does not have a Colombian Consulate, the document may be legalized via a friendly country with the Consul’s signature authenticated by the country’s Ministry of Foreign Affairs.
+If the issuing nation does not have a Colombian Consulate, the document may be legalized via a friendly country with the Consul’s signature authenticated by the country’s Ministry of Foreign Affairs.
 Bringing the paperwork to the Colombian Consulate accredited in the welcoming nation is important.
 Finally, at Bogota’s Apostille and Legalisation Office, it is important to have the Colombian consul’s signature legalized.
 The Ministry of Foreign Affairs is not required to legalize documents issued by Colombian Consuls as Notary Public.
 These documents include authorizations, survival certificates, powers of attorney (special and general), public deeds, civil registrations, and certifications.
 The Colombian consul’s signature may be legally apostilled at no cost via the Office of Apostilles and Legalisations.

 Valuing a document with a Colombian notary public is necessary before it may be used legally outside Colombia.
 After obtaining the authenticated document, the next step is to visit the destination country’s consulate.
 It is often a lengthy process for an apostille since the party must bring a copy of the document translated by an official translator so that the consul may apostille it.
 Before sending a power of attorney to the US, it must first be authenticated by a Colombian notary public.
 Then, it must be translated into English by an official translator.
 Finally, it must be brought to the US Consulate in Bogotá or another city to be notarized and apostille by an embassy consul.
 From outside their own nation, consuls serve as de jure witnesses.
 Consequently, involving some of the services of a private process service agency like Undisputed Legal can save you the hassle of getting your papers apostilled.